kittawat-thongpud/SSH_log_tools/README.md

 - Manage remote SSH/FTP profiles, run remote queries, and save records with images.
 - Tray menu: Start server, Stop server, Open Web UI, Exit.
 - Prevents multiple instances from running using a temporary file lock.
+- Closing the Control Panel window exits the application and stops the web server.

 Quick Start
 1) Create a virtualenv and install requirements: